- History from across the centuries, Royalty from the 21st -

 14/06/2025.
 London, UK.
 The Prince and Princess of Wales, are joined by members of the Royal Family during the Trooping of the Colour at Buckingham Palace.
 The Sovereign's official birthday is celebrated with the ceremony of the King's Birthday Parade.
 The impressive display of pageantry is performed by His Majesty’s personal troops of the Household Division on Horse Guards Parade.
 Picture by Andrew Parsons / Kensington Palace

-As Colonel of the Irish Guards, The Princess of Wales has items of jewellery relating to the Guards, one being a Shamrock brooch, the other is the Guards Regimental Brooch.
+As Colonel of the Irish Guards, The Princess of Wales has items of jewellery relating to the regiment.
+One is a Shamrock brooch, the other is the Guards Regimental Brooch.

 Let’s take a look at the brooch in greater detail.